EPCCed/APT-CPP/lectures/loops-containers/README.md

 - Provides access to its elements

-- The sorts of access and the performance of these operations depends on the container
+The means of access and the performance of these operations depends on the container.

 ---
 # Standard library containers